Answart/voting-redux/README.md

 ------------

 * As an authenticated user, I can keep my polls and come back later to access them.
-* As an authenticated user, I can share my polls with my friends.
 * As an authenticated user, I can see the aggregate results of my polls.
 * As an authenticated user, I can delete polls that I decide I don't want anymore.
 * As an authenticated user, I can create a poll with any number of possible items.
 * As an unauthenticated or authenticated user, I can see and vote on everyone's polls.
 * As an unauthenticated or authenticated user, I can see the results of polls in chart form.
-(This could be implemented using Chart.js or Google Charts.)
-* As an authenticated user, if I don't like the options on a poll, I can create a new option.

 Tech Stack and Key Packages
 ---------------------------